JPGibert/Genetic_Diversity_And_Temperature/README.md

-Repository for "Singleton et al 2021: Increasing temperature weakens the positive effect of genetic diversity on population growth".
+Repository for: Singleton, A., Votzke, S., Yammine, A., & Gibert, JP.
+In Review.
+Increasing temperature weakens the positive effect of genetic diversity on population growth

 This repository contains: